pulumi/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

       or a string such as `2160h`.
 * `subject_alternative_names` - (Optional) Set of domains that should be SANs in the issued certificate.
-  To remove all elements of a previously configured list, set this value equal to an empty list (`[]`) or use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) to trigger recreation.
+  To remove all elements of a previously configured list, set this value equal to an empty list (`[]`)
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## options Configuration Block